 What "Local-First" Actually Means for DevOps Tooling

-A local-first DevOps tool has three properties:
+A local-first DevOps configuration has three properties:

-1. Credential locality.
+Credential locality.
 Your cloud provider credentials — AWS access keys, GCP service account files, kubeconfig, Cloudflare API tokens — are read from your local filesystem and never transmitted to the tool vendor's servers.
 The tool makes API calls directly from your machine to your providers.

 A tool can be installed locally, run in a terminal, and have an offline mode — and still fail all three tests if it syncs credentials or telemetry to a hosted backend.
 The test is where data flows, not where the binary lives.